The Facts About Eggs - Should You Eat Them?

 However, it is often grouped with the vitamin B complex due to its similarities.
 In fact, this nutrient affects a number of vital bodily functions.
 Choline is involved in many different processes, such as cell structure and messaging, fat transport and metabolism, DNA synthesis and nervous system maintenance.
 It impacts liver function, healthy brain development, muscle movement, your nervous system and metabolism.

 Choline is critical for brain development during pregnancy and infancy.
 However, the 2015-2020 Dietary Guidelines for Americans name choline as a nutrient more than 90% of Americans (including pregnant women) under consume!
-Choline can be extra hard to consume because a majority of prenatal and multivitamins either do not contain it all together or do not contain a sufficient amount.
+Choline can be extra hard to consume because a majority of prenatal and multivitamins either do not contain it all together, or does not contain a sufficient amount.
 To close this gap, we must eat more eggs, meat, or seafood.
 Two eggs contain nearly 300mg of choline which is more than half the recommended amount for a pregnant women.
 The first 1000 days of a infants life (this includes conception) are the most crucial days in a child’s neurodevelopment and lifelong cognitive health according to the American Academy of Pediatrics.
 The report goes on to say that failure to provide key nutrients during this crucial period of brain development may result in lifelong deficits in brain function despite subsequent nutrition.

 Eggs also contain essential amino acids which are not produced by the body and are needed for children to grow and for every age to function properly.
 When protein is eaten, it is broken down into amino acids, which are then used to help the body with various processes, such as building muscle and regulating immune function.
 The majority of an egg’s nutrients are found in the yolk.
 These key nutrients include: choline (essential for all cell function and a crucial nutrient for pregnancy to support the brain development of the fetus), Vitamin D (critical for bone and immune health and eggs are one of the only foods that naturally contains vitamin D), and Lutein/Zeaxanthin (antioxidants that are believed to reduce the risk of developing cataracts and slow the progression of age-related macular degeneration.